 Noel Whittaker’s retirement drawdown calculator is another choice to help you to get an idea of how long your investment portfolio will last after you retire, depending on how much you withdraw as income each year.
 You can use this calculator on any type of asset that you hope to produce an income from, because it allows you to input specific rates of return.

 If you plan to use one of the most common retirement income products, Moneysmart’s account-based pension calculator helps you work out how long your super balance will last, plus how fees and investment returns affect your balance.
 (Also known as an allocated pension, an account-based pension is a regular income stream that you can create after you have reached ‘preservation age’, and is set up using the funds you have accumulated in super.)

-The results are modelled on the information you provided and assumptions about your retirement influenced by your future circumstances, life events, your Age Pension, your portfolio’s earning rates, tax and inflation.
+The results are modelled on the information you provide and assumptions about your retirement influenced by your future circumstances, life events, your Age Pension, your portfolio’s earning rates, tax, and inflation.
 The results are in today’s dollars, adjusted for inflation.

 While working out a realistic picture of your future expenditure and retirement income, and how far your income will stretch, can be confronting, discovering that your retirement balance isn’t sufficient to retire on is usually even more distressing.

-But the advantage of using online calculators to model your finances is that they allow you to model see how making changes, such as retiring later, increasing super contributions, reducing the fees you pay on your super fund or choosing a fund that makes a better rate of return, can improve your retirement income.
+However, the advantage of using online calculators to model your finances is that they allow you to model how making changes, such as retiring later, increasing super contributions, reducing the fees you pay on your super fund, or choosing a fund that makes a better rate of return, can improve your retirement income.
 That way, you can make more informed decisions for your retirement years.